kemiolalusi/Crestwell-Nigeria-FMCG-FPA-Model/README.md

-# Crestwell-Nigeria-FMCG-FPA-Model
-An FP&amp;A analytics and decision-support demo built to model a realistic multinational FMCG Company (Crestwell),  It covers performance, profitability, variance analysis, forecasting and scenario planning, using SQL and Power BI modelling and visualization across 500K+ transactions, 800 customers and 20 locations.
+An FP&A analytics and decision-support demo built to model a realistic multinational FMCG company (Crestwell).
+The project combines financial and commercial analysis with SQL and Power BI data modelling and visualization, covering performance, profitability, variance analysis, forecasting and scenario planning across 500K+ transactions, 800 customers and 20 locations.